About Hobby Ceramicraft

 Who we are...

 Hello!
 We are Brother and Sister, Matthew Sheppard and Jane Stenning.
 Our fun and inspiring business, Hobby Ceramicraft, is very much a family affair, having been in our family for almost as long as we can remember.
-It all began nearly three decades ago.
-In the late Eighties our parents introduced a new craft called 'Pottery Painting' into their small retail multi-craft shop.
+It all began way back in the late Eighties when our parents introduced a new craft called 'Pottery Painting' into their small retail multi-craft shop.
 Over the next few years this new 'craft' developed significantly and became our main and eventually, only craft.
 Ceramics was, always has been and continues to be our life, our business.
 As the years have passed it is fascinating to see how the potential for this style of Pottery continues to grow.
 The business has evolved, developed, grown into a friendly, comprehensive wholesaler supplying ceramic studios across the UK and beyond.
 Once the kids of the business, it's now our turn as 'Grown-Ups' at the helm!
 We continue to be very much a family run affair, with the same principles of supplying and developing the very best products, whilst giving long term customer support to help build a bright future both for our customers, our industry and our future.
 Both of our partners are now integral to the running of our business, Jane's husband Michael in our warehouse, Matt's wife Helen doing the accounts.
 And as for 'our' kids...?
 Well, only a few more years and we'll have them primed to take the reins...